solana-labs/solana/book/src/runtime.md

 ## Execution

-Transactions are batched and processed in a pipeline
+Transactions are batched and processed in a pipeline.
+The TPU and TVU follow a slightly different path.
+The TPU runtime ensures that PoH record occurs before memory is committed.

+The TVU runtime ensures that PoH verification occurs before the runtime processes any transactions.

 <img alt="Runtime pipeline" src="img/runtime.svg" class="center"/>

-At the *execute* stage, the loaded pages have no data dependencies, so all the programs can be executed in parallel.
+At the *execute* stage, the loaded accounts have no data dependencies, so all the programs can be executed in parallel.

 The runtime enforces the following rules:

 1. Only the *owner* program may modify the contents of an account.
 This means that upon assignment userdata vector is guaranteed to be zero.

 2. Total balances on all the accounts is equal before and after execution of a transaction.

 3. After the transaction is executed, balances of credit-only accounts must be greater than or equal to the balances before the transaction.

 4. All instructions in the transaction executed atomically.
 If one fails, all account modifications are discarded.
-5. Before committing the accounts, the transactions are tagged with a count from the PoH service, indicating the time transaction processing completed.
-   If that time falls outside the leader's allotted slot, the transactions are discarded.

-Execution of the program involves mapping the program's public key to an entrypoint which takes a pointer to the transaction, and an array of loaded pages.
+Execution of the program involves mapping the program's public key to an entrypoint which takes a pointer to the transaction, and an array of loaded accounts.

 ## SystemProgram Interface

 The interface is best described by the `Instruction::userdata` that the user encodes.

-* `CreateAccount` - This allows the user to create and assign an account to a Program.
+* `CreateAccount` - This allows the user to create an account with an allocated userdata array and assign it to a Program.

-* `Assign` - allows the user to assign an existing account to a program.
+* `Assign` - Allows the user to assign an existing account to a program.

-* `Move`  - moves tokens between accounts.
+* `Move`  - Moves tokens between accounts.

+## Program State Security

+For blockchain to function correctly, the program code must be resilient to user inputs.
+That is why in this design the program specific code is the only code that can change the state of the userdata byte array in the Accounts that are assigned to it.
+It is also the reason why `Assign` or `CreateAccount` must zero out the userdata.
+Otherwise there would be no possible way for the program to distinguish the recently assigned account userdata from a natively generated state transition without some additional metadata from the runtime to indicate that this memory is assigned instead of natively generated.

+To pass messages between programs, the receiving program must accept the message and copy the state over.
+But in practice a copy isn't needed and is undesirable.
+The receiving program can read the state belonging to other Accounts without copying it, and during the read it has a guarantee of the sender program's state.

 ## Notes

-1. There is no dynamic memory allocation.
+* There is no dynamic memory allocation.
 Client's need to use `CreateAccount` instructions to create memory before passing it to another program.
 This instruction can be composed into a single transaction with the call to the program itself.

-2. Runtime guarantees that when memory is assigned to the program it is zero initialized.
+* `CreateAccount` and `Assign` guarantee that when account is assigned to the program, the Account's userdata is zero initialized.

+* Once assigned to program an Account cannot be reassigned.

-3. Runtime guarantees that a program's code is the only thing that can modify memory that its assigned to
+* Runtime guarantees that a program's code is the only code that can modify Account userdata that the Account is assigned to.

-4. Runtime guarantees that the program can only spend tokens that are in accounts that are assigned to it
+* Runtime guarantees that the program can only spend tokens that are in accounts that are assigned to it.

-5. Runtime guarantees the balances belonging to accounts are balanced before and after the transaction
+* Runtime guarantees the balances belonging to accounts are balanced before and after the transaction.

-6. Runtime guarantees that multiple instructions all executed successfully when a transaction is committed.
+* Runtime guarantees that instructions all executed successfully when a transaction is committed.

 # Future Work